 Commuter students are not required to purchase a meal plan each term but have several attractive available options.
-Commuters may make meal plan selections with the Student Accounts Office.
+Commuters may make meal plan selections with the Office of Residence Life.
 Full meals may be purchased for cash in the Dining Commons.